Louisiana Supreme Court clears Broadmoor teacher who was both acquitted and convicted at trial

 "If we had a gun it could have been a different outcome," she said.
 "To witness my child screaming and seeing this … I don't know her state of mind.
 She could have shot me."

-While reinstating the not guilty verdict, the justices said Rose made several mistakes.
+In their two-page order, the justices said Rose made several mistakes as the trial wrapped up.

 "Here, after receiving a final verdict and retiring the jury, the trial court erred by allowing the jury to continue to deliberate and change its verdict, particularly after the court violated the sanctity of any further deliberations by meeting privately with the jury," the court wrote.